 We work with major water companies and their investors, regulators, governments, consumer agencies and international institutions to help them deliver their objectives through independent, impartial and impactful economic advice.
-CEPA’s economists have a robust understanding of water sector policy, financing and funding issues developed through years of practical experience.
+We have a robust understanding of water sector policy, regulatory economics, and financing and funding issues developed through years of practical experience.

 Our work in the water sector covers a wide range of areas, including: